iotaledger/bee/documentation/docs/getting_started/getting_started.md

 Running a node is the best way to use IOTA.
 By doing so, you have direct access to the Tangle instead of having to connect to and trust someone else's node.
 And by doing so, you help the IOTA network to become more distributed and resilient.
 Below are a few references to ensure you have everything you need to get started.

-As the node software is the backbone of the IOTA network, you can learn more about the tasks a node is responsible for in [Node 101](./nodes_101.md).
+As the node software is the backbone of the IOTA network, you can learn more about the tasks a node is responsible for in [Nodes 101](./nodes_101.md).

 Because of the node's importance, you need to make sure that your device meets the minimum security requirements for running a node, which you can learn about in [Security 101](./security_101.md).